flexera-public/policy_templates/libraries/README.md

 # RightScale Policy Templates Libraries and Examples

 This folder contains a set of libraries and examples that can be used to aid in the building of policy templates.
+You will need to add this code to your policy template to use it.
 All contributions are shared under the MIT license.

 ## JavaScript
 ## Data Sources